Gruntfuggly/scoper/README.md

 *Note: If you want to disable the range highlight or the end marker highlights, just set the alpha channel to 0, e.g.* `scoper.endColor: "#00000000"`

+`scoper.extendHighlight`

+Make the range highlight the full width of the window.
+Works well with the end highlights, if the range highlight is quite dim.

 `scoper.parentheses`

 Show scope for parentheses, e.g. `(...)`